Barcelona – quick travel guide

 • Buildings & architecture:

 • Sagrada Familia – big gothic cathedral by Gaudi.
-Beautiful to see from the outside, both day and night.
-And now that it’s been heavily restored…totally worth paying to go inside as well.
+Beautiful (and free) to see from outside, both day and night.
+And now that it’s been heavily restored…everybody says it’s totally worth paying to go inside as well.
+Or you can go like Sunday 7-9am during mass for free.

 • Parc Guell – aka “Gaudi Park”.
-A touristy park with lots of interesting architecture and design by Gaudi.
+Touristy park with lots of interesting architecture and design by Gaudi.
 Also features a nice view of the city below.
+I think it’s well worth the entry price.

 • Moorish architecture – in the Gothic Quarter neighborhood.
 Walk around and take photos.